canonical/hotsos/defs/README.md

 ```

 #### config
-A dictionary containing the information required to perform some
+A dictionary containing the information required to perform some config checks.
-config checks.
+Supports applying assertion rules to the contents of one or more config file.

 format: